corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Reduce the amount of free MegaCorp job swaps; post-unity-rework they are much more powerful than in the past
     * City districts grant 1 Merchant job per 4 districts for regular and MegaCorp empires, instead of substituting Executives for MegaCorps
     * Simplify the Merchant/Executive/Manager jobs swaps for commercial districts - things got a little out of hand
+    * Add custom descriptions to the commercial districts, describing the job shift(s)

 ## Source Code